Kenya Airways to suspend flights to Freetown, Monrovia due to Ebola

 The suspension of the flights will start at midnight on Tuesday Aug.
 19, Kenya Airways said in a statement.
-The carrier, which is part-owned by Air France-KLM (AIRF.PA), flies a total of seven times a week to the two cities through Accra.
+The carrier, which is part-owned by Air France-KLM, flies a total of seven times a week to the two cities through Accra.

-The company said it took the decision on the advice of Kenya's Ministry of Health, which is keen to prevent the importation of a case of Ebola into the country.

-Kenya will not allow passengers from Liberia, Guinea and Sierra Leone into the country starting next Tuesday, the private Citizen Television said on its website, quoting the Minister of Health James Macharia.

-A Zimbabwean who works in South Africa and was travelling to Sierra Leone made up the third case while a second Nigerian national was also admitted to a hospital with Ebola-like symptoms.
+A Zimbabwean who works in South Africa and was traveling to Sierra Leone made up the third case while a second Nigerian national was also admitted in hospital with Ebola-like symptoms.

 Kenya Airways said all passengers booked on the suspended flights would get a full refund.
 The airline has been ferrying medical staff, supplies and equipment for management of the outbreak in some West African states.